In this article:

 Renders a clickable button that opens the given help page in the help center, in a separate window.

 You need to specify the page name on the help center (the lst section in the URL), not a full web page address.
-The optional text parameter defines the button label.
-If this is omitted, the button will show a default Help label.

 Examples: